Summary Card

 Generally speaking, oral cavity tumours require surgical Resection (5-10mm margins) ± reconstruction ± neck dissection.
 There are different approaches to an oral cavity tumour, which can include:

-• Transoral: consider if tumour is <T2.
+- Transoral: consider if the tumour is <T2.

-• Mandibular split: Paramedian/parasymphysis on the side of the tumour
+- Mandibular split: Paramedian/parasymphysis on the side of the tumour.

-• Visor approach: divide mental nerves and retract jaw down
+- Visor approach: divide mental nerves and retract jaw down.

 Neck dissections should be considered for T2 disease or those with clinical nodal disease.
 This is an ongoing debate.
 The type of dissection can be: